vmware/vic/doc/user_doc/vic_app_dev/using_volumes_with_vic.md

 <pre>docker -H <i>virtual_container_host_address</i>:2376 --tls
 run -v /<i>volume_name</i> busybox</pre>

-**NOTE**: When using a vSphere Integrated Containers Engine virtual container host as your Docker endpoint, the storage driver is always the vSphere Integrated Containers Engine Backend Engine.
+**NOTE**: When using a vSphere Integrated Containers Engine VCH as your Docker endpoint, the storage driver is always the vSphere Integrated Containers Engine Backend Engine.
 If you specify the `docker volume create --driver` option an error stating that a bad driver has been selected will occur.

 <a name="image_volumes"></a>
 ## Creating Volumes from Images ##